falmofeez/SEProject/README.md

 # BrainTech

-A Flutter project for cs students.
+A Flutter project for CS Students.

 ## Getting Started